 - In 2022, SportsSplits from Christchurch were hired to provide expert professional timing.
 Transponders were stuck to the back of the race number/bib rather than strapped to ankles.

 The Half Marathon is not recommended for younger runners for reasons that we won’t go into here, but it’s to do with the possible detrimental effects of sustained impact on a developing body. - 10 km run is possibly the most popular distance in road racing in the World.
 It is a useful target for those of you who run a bit who need a bit of a challenge.
 It’s also a good event for younger runners who are keen on running longer distances.
-In 2023, 412 completed the 10 km run consisting of 267 females and 145 males.
-Runners aged between 12 and 80.
+In 2024, 630 completed the 10 km run (412 in 2023) consisting of 392 females (267 in 2023) and 238 males (145 in 2023).
+Runners aged between 12 and 73.